cybersader/cyberbase/📁 17 - Knowledge Engineering/Knowledge Organization/Knowledge Organization.md

 #### PARAUT - instead of PARA

-Here's the breakdown and ways I like to define it
+Here's the breakdown and ways I like to define it that works in personal or work
 1. Projects, Workspaces
 2. Areas, Initiatives
 3. Resources, Topics
-4. Archive
+4. Archive, Admin
 5. Unstructured
 6. Taxonomies, Ontologies